 - The seat should be converted to a complete lie-flat when you unzip the fabrics.
 The lie-flat position is healthier for your newborn’s growing spines.
 So consider doing that.

 - Double-check the brakes and seats if they are fully locked and reclined respectively.
 That’s super important.

 - Do the harness properly and then place your baby gently inside the stroller.

-- The legs of your baby should go either side of the crotch strap.
+- The legs of your baby should go on either side of the crotch strap.

 - Bring the shoulder straps over your baby’s arms and with great care fasten the 5-point harness.

 - Adjust all the straps perfectly to make sure that your baby is super secured in the stroller.

 - Always lock the stroller while putting your baby inside, taking your baby out, or when you stand in a place.